Brensley/WVD-CI-CD/crossplane-bcp/README.md

 The pipeline contains a `deploy` stage. `deploy_bcp` installs the Base Control Plane using `kubectl crossplane install` for each package. `deploy_jcp` installs the JCP bundle in the same way, and `apply_clusterclaim` provisions an EKS cluster from `clusters/jcp/clusterclaim.yaml`.
 These jobs require the `KUBECONFIG_DATA` variable to be set with credentials for the target Kubernetes cluster.

-Edit the `region` or `version` fields in `clusters/jcp/clusterclaim.yaml` if your environment needs different settings.
+The ClusterClaim manifest also defines NodeGroup sizing parameters.
+Adjust the `instanceType`, `diskSize`, and `desiredSize` values to suit your environment before running the pipeline.

 See [ARCHITECTURE.md](ARCHITECTURE.md) for additional details about execution environments and trust zones.